North Brunswick Township Public Schools

 The North Brunswick Township Public Schools is a comprehensive community public school district that serve students in pre-kindergarten through twelfth grade from North Brunswick, in Middlesex County, in the U.S. state of New Jersey.

-As of the 2019–20 school year, the district, comprised of six schools, had an enrollment of 6,096 students and 530.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
+As of the 2024–25 school year, the district, comprised of eight schools, had an enrollment of 5,926 students and 584.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.